chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/undead/zombie.md

 aliases: ["Zombie"]
 ---
 # Zombie
 *Source: Monster Manual p.
-316, Lost Mine of Phandelver, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+316, Lost Mine of Phandelver, Tales from the Yawning Portal, Eberron: Rising from the Last War, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 From somewhere in the darkness, a gurgling moan is heard.
 A form lurches into view, dragging one foot as it raises bloated arms and broken hands.
 The zombie advances, driven to kill anyone too slow to escape its grasp.